Croatian Radiotelevision: Channels

 In the 1980s, there was a third channel called Z3 and later HTV Z3.
 It was taken off-air on 16 September 1991 when its main transmitter, the Sljeme TV tower, was damaged in an air raid.
 On 7 November 1994, the channel came back on the air, this time called HRT 3.
 The channel was later shut down with its frequency de-nationalized and put up for lease in a public tender in 2004 and it has been used by RTL Televizija ever since.
+It was replaced by satellite channel HRT Plus until its relaunch in 2012.